 This toolbox contains 30 cards, each featuring a person with a different disability or accessibility need.

 It has been created to help designers and developers think about different kinds of disability and accessibility.
 It does this by using case studies of real people to look at four broad categories of accessibility needs that we must be aware of.

-It was created by Anne Gibson, a Principal UX Designer based in Pennsylvania, USA.Alphabet of Accessibility
+It was created by Anne Gibson, a Principal UX Designer based in Pennsylvania, USA.VISIT TOOLBOX

 This toolbox contains 41 tools divided into 3 sections: Health Monitors (to assess the current state of a team), Plays (new methods of working), and Game Plans (sets of tools for specific purposes).

 The content draws from design thinking, agile methods, service design, and software engineering.
 It's aimed at people and teams who want to "unleash their potential" with a set of methods that are "tactical, battle-tested, and bullshit-free".

 It is used internally by Atlassian teams and has now been open-sourced with a Creative Commons licence.VISIT TOOLBOX